RavenSystem/AsusWRT-Merlin/README.md

 This is the configuration from my AsusWRT routers, with AsusWRT-Merlin firmware installed.

-I have tested different Asus router models, and I have experience developing some AsusWRT-merlin Addons.
+I have tested different Asus router models, and I have experience developing some AsusWRT-Merlin Addons.
 My setup manages more than 70+ network connected devices (60+ wifi devices).

 Check [AsusWRT-Merlin supported devices](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Supported-Devices)